This blog was published in the newsletter of the National Farmers Union Grey County chapter.

 During university, I studied agricultural economics, focusing on how to maximize farm profits.
 However, during my real-life experience as a mixed ecological farmer, these methods proved insufficient.
 There were too many considerations—crop rotations, pest management, synergies between crops and livestock, adapting to the weather conditions of any given year, and creating climate resilience.
 Ecological farming requires attention to detail and system thinking, using one enterprise’s waste as an input for another, and a lot of foresight and care —for soil health, for animal health, and for a healthy surrounding ecosystem that keeps pests at bay.
 Profit maximization works best for simple systems without interdependencies, where staff have narrow job descriptions and minimal need to look left or right.
 This approach has brought us farmers specialization, simple workflows, and ever-increasing scale.

 Today’s agriculture faces high input costs and excessive land prices.
-Agricultural economics is changing farming again, with a new corporate model that thrives despite agricultural losses and is unaffected by high land prices.
+Agricultural economics are changing farming again, with a new corporate model that thrives despite agricultural operational losses, and is unaffected by high land prices.
 I call this “development agriculture.”
-In this model, farming is meant to create losses until the land is rezoned and developed into expensive real estate.
+In this model, farming is meant to minimize losses or break even, until the land is rezoned and developed into expensive real estate.
 The best crop rotation is “corn, corn, McMansion”, my mother-in-law always says!
-In the “development agriculture” model, farming ensures the agricultural tax rate between land purchase and rezoning.
-Operational losses from farming can be deducted from the “rezoning jackpot”, when a million-dollar farm property is magically converted into twenty millions with one stamp of some planning department.
-Mortgage interest on land financing is also tax-deductible.
-In Development Agriculture, “farming at a loss” is a strategy that maximizes corporate profits!
+In the “development agriculture” model, farming ensures a low agricultural tax rate between land purchase and rezoning.
+Other operational losses from farming can be deducted from occasional “rezoning jackpots”, when a million-dollar farm property is magically converted into residential land worth twenty millions, with one stamp of some planning department.
+With such complex stacked enterprises, mortgage interest on land financing is also tax-deductible.
+In Development Agriculture, “farming at a loss” is a strategy that maximizes overall corporate profits!

 The lands preferred by “development agriculture” are those most likely to become lucrative development sites.
-These consider rezoning requirements, and are typically areas where retirees want to live—near beautiful natural surroundings with access to health infrastructure, close to hamlets where rezoning is prioritized.
+This would consider rezoning requirements, e.g. close to hamlets, and typically in areas where retirees like to live—near beautiful natural surroundings with access to health infrastructure.
 Farmland in this model does not need to be suitable for traditional farming; from a “normal” farmer’s perspective it may be entirely unsuitable for cash cropping.
-For the developer, farming is just an intermediate step to avoid taxes and deduct interest while acquiring more land.
+For the ‘development farmer’, farming is just an intermediate step to avoid taxes and deduct interest while acquiring more land.

 As an NFU director, this business model raises several concerns.
 First, “development agriculture” can pay any price for farmland because land financing is tax-deductible from significant development profits.
 This drives land prices into a speculative bubble, far beyond what “real” farming can justify.
 It normalizes the concept of “farmers without land”—we once called such people “serfs.”
 It turns “family farming” into a new aristocracy of land ownership.
 Second, “development agriculture” harms commodity prices.
 If corporations can farm at a loss, they can sell commodities below production costs.
 This depresses prices further, and “normal” family farms lose out if they aren’t making millions from rezoning.
 Third, farmland preservation is crucial for societal stability, but development agriculture depends on rezoning farmland.
 No society can sustain itself if its agricultural sector relies on rezoning for financial survival.
 Finally, “development agriculture” separates land from farming—operators have no connection or concern for the place where they “farm.”
 In marginal lands with vulnerable resources, this leads to problems.
 Fragile soils, rare species at risk, clean streams and clean groundwater—most marginal areas need attention and care, something incompatible with “development agriculture.”